signavio/tech-blog/_posts/2017-05-07-container-manifesto-build1.md

 To share what I have learned in the four years of tinkering with Linux Containers (started with Docker 0.7 in 2012/2013), this blog-post will cover the first part of the Manifesto: Image Size and Layering.

-Most of points are targets with wiggle room like the size of a container image.
+Most of the points are targets with wiggle room like the size of a container image.
 0 Byte would be the perfect size, but won't result in something useful. <br>
 I marked them **desirable** to indicate that they are a goal which one should thrive for, but you can start tinkering around ignoring it.<br>
 **BUT(!1!!)**, please keep in mind that you are in a danger zone leading to misery and pain in scenarios unlike your laptop or big workstation.
 Scenarios in which you want to interact with other containers or services.<br>
 I am advising you to honour the guidelines as soon as you can or at least be aware of the consequences. :)